Are you planning to visit Hoi An from Hanoi? Here’s our short guide on how to get from Hanoi to Hoi An.

 If you’re up for the bus from Hanoi to Hoi An – you can book on the link below.
 Prices are around $20 to $30.

-How to get from Hanoi to Hoi An by train
+Train from Hanoi to Hoi An

 There is no train station in Hoi An, therefore there are no direct trains from Hanoi to Hoi An.
 However, Da Nang, a neighbouring city to Hoi An, has a train station.
 You can take a direct train from Hanoi to Da Nang and then a bus or taxi from there to Hoi An.
 This is a good option if you prefer the comfort of the train over a bus, but don’t want to fly on an airplane.